SharkBait80/EKSContainerLab/module-8/README.md

 ### Overview

+In this module, we will test our application to check if it is running properly on our EKS cluster.

-In order to check to see if your application is running on your cluster, you can view the logs from pods.
+In order to check application output, you can view the logs from pods.

 To get the name of the pods running on your nodes, use the "kubectl get pods" command.